wagtail-deprecated/wagtaildemo/README.md

 Wagtail demo
 =======================

-[Wagtail](http://wagtail.io) is distributed as a Python package, to be incorporated into a Django project via the INSTALLED_APPS setting.
-To get you up and running quickly, we provide a demo site with all the configuration in place, including a set of example page types.
+This is a demo site implemented with [Wagtail CMS](http://wagtail.io) to provide examples of how to develop your own site.

+To create a new site from scratch we strongly recommend the ``wagtail start`` command, explained in the [Wagtail CMS Documentation](http://wagtail.readthedocs.org/en/latest/getting_started/creating_your_project.html) however this demo site may prove a useful source of how to achieve certain things with Wagtail.

 Setup with Vagrant (recommended)
 -----